 For many advertisers, the most important thing in the operation of advertising campaigns is the effectiveness and conversion rate.
 Today we will not talk about types and about the process of setting up conversions.
 Instead, we will compare and analyze the relationship between Facebook attribution windows.

 We have been saying for a long time that it is wrong to analyze campaigns only by clicks.
 Especially if the campaigns are media.
 For example, you are the owner of a business with a long product turnover life cycle: selling cars, real estate, equipment, etc. You don’t always get a conversion from the first day in such topics.
-Therefore, deferred demand should not be overlooked from data analysis.
-Speaking in digital metrics, these are post view and cross-device data.
+Therefore, deferred demand should not be overlooked in data analysis.
+Speaking in digital metrics, these are post-view and cross-device data.
 This is an important aspect in the analysis of advertising campaigns, and without it, you will draw the wrong conclusions about the results of a media campaign.